eezstreet/SWATEliteForce/README.md

 - AI will now wait before entering a room after a gas grenade goes off.
 The amount of time depends on what equipment your officers have equipped. (thanks to kevinfoley for this change)
 - Halved the melee range (170 -> 85)
 - The delete loadout button went missing.
 It's back now.
+- Suspects have a high chance to drop their weapon before raising their arms to surrender.
+This makes it harder to accidentally shoot a suspect who is surrendering (thanks to kevinfoley for this change)
+- Reduced the morale of civilians on FunTime Amusements Arcade
 - Fixed SEF bug: Investigating enemies were considered threats.
 - Fixed SEF bug: Fleeing suspects who were attacking were *not* considered threats.
 - Fixed SEF bug: Rare glitch where SWAT AI could shoot hostages intentionally